 However, I didn’t understand at that time that it requires between 20 and 30 times as much land to produce a pound of protein from an animal source as from a plant source, and looking back I realize that our vegetable garden produced much more with less inputs than did the animals.

 Dr. Jacob Mittleider, who taught me almost everything I know about gardening, had a special perspective on this issue, because as a Seventh Day Adventist he was a strict vegetarian.
-While I am not a vegetarian I also a convinced that we are healthier when we limit meat in our diets, and our personal family diet is usually less than 10% meat.
+While I am not a vegetarian I also am convinced that we are healthier when we limit meat in our diets, and our personal family diet is usually less than 10% meat.

 And both Dr. Mittleider’s and my own experience around the world confirm that most people have very limited space in which to produce their own food, thus making vegetable gardening the best choice for the greatest return on investment.

-I submit that a Mittleider-Method garden, when cared for properly and consistently, is the best use of your time, efforts, space and money, and that excess food grown in your garden can usually be sold or traded for milk, eggs, and meat much more efficiently than raising your own animals.
+I submit that a Mittleider-Method garden, when cared for properly and consistently, is the best use of your time, efforts, space and money, and that excess food grown in your garden can usually be sold or traded for milk, eggs, and meat much more efficiently than raising your own animals. www;growfood.com/shop is the place to get information on the best and most efficient way to produce healthy food for your family, in my opinion.

 Nevertheless, there are other issues to be considered.
 Vegetables can’t begin to compete for the special feeling you may get from caring for animals, and those of you who DO have space may still want some animals.